gbmhunter/blog/content/programming/general/pid-control/_index.md

 ### Manual Tuning

-One method to perform manual tuning is[^stack-exchange-good-strategies-for-tuning-pid-loops]:
+One method to perform manual tuning with a PID controller in parallel form is[^stack-exchange-good-strategies-for-tuning-pid-loops]:

 1. Set the system to toggle slowly between two set points (with ample time between the changes to settle).